 Matthew Lee BSc (Hons), Cert.
-Couns., UKCP Psychotherapist in training
+Couns., UKCP Gestalt Psychotherapist

 Training, Qualifications & Experience:

-Advanced Diploma in Gestalt Psychotherapy (Masters level) Welsh Psychotherapy Institute (WPI), Cardiff, now in the post-completion, dissertation writing phase
+Advanced Diploma in Gestalt Psychotherapy (Masters level, passed with Distinction) Welsh Psychotherapy Institute (WPI), Cardiff, 2023

-3 years of post-graduate study completed on MSc Gestalt Psychotherapy programme, Metanoia, London (2009 - 2012)
+Also 3 prior years of post-graduate study completed on MSc Gestalt Psychotherapy programme, Metanoia, London (2009 - 2012)